thanhtut/PaymentProcess/README.md

 Simple payment process application implemented in node.js.
 It currently works with both PayPal and Brain tree

-To run the application enter "node server.js"
+To run the application enter "node server.js".
+To execute the test run "npm test"